Troubled Houses - The Home Owner's Resourcesm - Moisture Damage

 Complex Roof & Missing Flashing

-Roger Hankey inspected this Minnetonka house in 2002.
+This Minnetonka house was inspected in 2002.
 The first indication of a problem came was a significant stain on the window jamb in the first floor small bathroom.

 The stain was not consistent with condensation since it was much more prominent on one side than the other and not severe near the glass.
 A moisture meter test of the window top casing found the moisture content 70%.
 This directed the inspector to the exterior.